- You save 50%

 More than any other medium, watercolour relies upon the variable characteristics of the pigments used.
 Offering a carefully chosen spectrum of 40 colours, Winsor & Newton’s Cotman Water Colours have been created using high-quality pigments at affordable prices.
 This introductory set includes 12 x 8ml tubes of Cotman Watercolour paints that are ideal for newcomers to watercolour painting.

-Included colours: Cadmium Yellow Hue, Cadmium Red Pale Hue, Alizarin Crimson Hue, Ultramarine, Cerulean Blue Hue, Prussian Blue, Viridian Hue, Yellow Ochre, Burnt Sienna, Burnt Umber, Ivory Black and Chinese White.
+Lemon Yellow Hue, Cadmium Yellow Hue, Cadmium Red Pale Hue, Alizarin Crimson Hue, Dioxazine Purple, Ultramarine, Cerulean Blue Hue, Sap Green, Burnt Sienna, Burnt Umber, Ivory Black & Chinese White.

 What is watercolour?